+The health and safety of our employees have always been our top priorities.
 The Group complies with the relevant laws and regulations of the countries where it has business operations with respect to health and safety.

-The health and safety of our employees have always been our top priorities.
+We promote safety culture throughout the Group.
 With regard to safety at the workplace, we have implemented safety measures to minimize the occurrence of accidents.
-We have also established safety practices that have been communicated to our employees via internal communications and in-house safety training.
-To promote good health to our employees, we have organized and implemented employee programs that are centered on physical exercise and maintaining a healthy diet.
-We have also provided preventive measures for our employees through our employee physical examination program and health seminars including our neck and shoulder protection seminar.
+We have also established safety practices that have been communicated to our employees via internal communications and in-house safety trainings.
+In particular, our production site in Meizhou was also certified with OHSAS 18001 Occupational Health and Safety Management System to well structure our standardized approach in health and safety in the site.